1844144/GuntherVD.github.io/connect-ESP32-with-linux.md

 # ls /dev/tty*
 ```

 The new device is your ESP32. in my case it is /dev/ttyUSB0.
 Now we need to add our user to the usergroup that may connect to the serial devices.
-In order to find this usergroup se use the following command.
+In order to find this usergroup we use the following command.
 Replace ttyUSB0 with the devicename you found.

 ```
 # stat /dev/ttyUSB0